Launceston: Tas.

 1979 - John Harvey takes the ATCC round win at Symmons plains for the HDT.
 Photo: ARCCT archives.

-1987 - BARRY CASSIDY
+1987 - BARRY CASSIDY.

 Old Motor Racing Photographs - Australia facebook Photo feature